- What is this report about?

 The Gardening Site

 Site history: This site was technically launched in September 2018 as a micro-niche site but was moved to a new domain in April 2019 when we decided to cast a wider net and turn it into an authority site.
-So far, the content has been a mix of informational posts, inspirational photo posts, and some “Best X for Y” product posts.
+The content so far has been a mix of informational posts, inspirational photo posts, and some “Best X for Y” product posts.

 Monetization: About 90% from display ads, and the rest is Amazon affiliate fees.